dimethyl/LOCM3Gen/README.md

 **LOCM3Gen**'s primary task is to create compact self-sufficient microcontroller firmware projects based on the **libopencm3** library.

-It is written on C# and has standard Windows Forms graphical user interface for convenience.
+It is written on C# and has graphical user interface for convenience.
 Through configuring project settings like library's directory, project location, microcontroller family, etc. the empty but ready-to-compile firmware project will be generated.

 Features
 --------